RoganDawes/P4wnP1/README.md

 ----------------------
 -    Plug and Play install of HID device on Windows (tested on Windows 7 and Windows 10)
 -    Covert channel based on a raw HID device
--    pure **in memory PowerShell payload** - nothing is written to disk
+-    Pure **in memory PowerShell payload** - nothing is written to disk
--    synchronous data transfer with about 32KBytes/s (fast enough for shells and small file transfers)
+-    Synchronous data transfer with about 32KBytes/s (fast enough for shells and small file transfers)
--    custom protocol stack to handle HID communication and deal with HID data fragmentation
+-    Custom protocol stack to handle HID communication and deal with HID data fragmentation
 -    HID based file transfer from P4wnP1 to target memory
 -    **Stage 0:** P4wnP1 sits and waits, till the attacker triggers the payload stage 1 (frequently pressing NUMLOCK)
 -    **Stage 1:** payload with "user space driver" for HID covert channel communication protocols is **typed out to the target via USB keyboard**